greetgo/greetgo.depinject/doc_eng/fast_start.md

     BUILD SUCCESSFUL

 This message signals that all tests have started and were successful.
-All the connections were well connected, and everything worked out as it should.
+All the links were well connected, and everything worked out as it should.

 ### Example project description

-The file `HelloWorldTest.java` contains a test that connects ` HelloWorld` bin using the depinject library and uses it.
-In addition, if we go into the file `HelloWorld.java`, we will see that it uses `Hello` and `World` classes, and it also gets access to them using depinject.
+The file `HelloWorldTest.java` contains a test that connects `HelloWorld` bean using the depinject library and uses it.
+In addition, if we go into `HelloWorld.java` file, we will see that it uses `Hello` and `World` classes, and it also gets access to them using depinject.

 As you can see everything works.

-So you can test everything.
+So, you can test everything.
 But if we need a war file or a main function, we need to create a BeanContainer and initiate it.
 And then it will also be necessary to compile and build all the things correctly.
 How to do this is described in [quick start] (quick_start.md).